IbadDE/IbadDE/README.md

 - 👋 Hi, I’m Ibad Ullah
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Data Analysis
 - 🌱 I’m currently looking for a job as a Data analyst.
 - 📫 reach me Ibadullah99@icloud.com